Office-of-Science-Support-OSS/Querying-Data/README.md

 # Querying Data

 Use this code to filter NRDD data by its attributes and search terms.
-Given the large number of NRDD Data Fields and the many Line Offices, Programs, and Labs that contribute, querying data can vary significantly by each user.
-The code is generally formatted so that the user can customize as needed to pull information.
+Given the large number of NRDD Data Fields and the many Line Offices, Programs, and Labs that contribute, the process of querying can vary by each user.
+The code has been formatted into a very general format so that the user can customize as needed to pull information.

 There is a sample .xlsx file that contains some search words to help users get started on querying data by topic areas.